 Racial Justice

-As the 8th Principle was co-written and refined by anti-racist activists including BIPOC (Black, Indigenous, People of Color) Unitarian Universalists, adopting the 8th Principle would symbolize our willingness to listen to BIPOC when they tell us what they need.
-Adopting the 8th Principle would be accepting the call to action, and committing to change.
-The Tapestry Racial Justice Task Force is fully in favor of adopting the 8th Principle.
+As the 8th Principle was co-written and refined by anti-racist activists including BIPOC (Black, Indigenous, People of Color) Unitarian Universalists, the adoption of the 8th Principle symbolizes our willingness to listen to BIPOC when they tell us what they need.
+With the adoption of the 8th Principle we have accepted the call to action, and are committed to change.

 Solidarity Candle